This post may contain affiliate links which won’t change your price but will share some commission.

 For a variation on this applesauce bread recipe, you can substitute a half cup of pumpkin puree for a half cup of applesauce.
 This will give the bread more of an orange color, and the flavors of apple and pumpkin are great for fall.

 If you have extra applesauce after making this recipe, here are some other applesauce recipes that you can make to use up the rest of the jar.
+You could also make a small batch of homemade applesauce to use in this recipe.

 - 2 cups gluten-free flour